anhle1203/anhle1203/README.md

 <h2> About Me </h2>

-- 👨🏻‍💻 I am a Data Science undergrad with a background in Mathematics and a passion for Finance
+- 👨🏻‍💻 I am a Data Science undergraduate with a background in Mathematics and a passion for Finance

 - 🔭 I’m currently working on **Financial Modelling and AI Agents**